Send-It-Industries/Front-End-Capstone/README.md

 ## Setup
 Clone this repo to your desktop and run `npm install` to install all the dependencies.
+Create a config/config.js file with any valid github token

 ## Usage
 After you clone this repo to your desktop, go to its root directory and run `npm install` to install its dependencies.